ankush-dhingraa/CampusFix-online/README.md

 # CampusFix-online

 **CampusFix Online** is a university complaint management system designed to efficiently handle and resolve campus-related issues.
-This platform enables students, faculty, and staff to report problems such as AC malfunctions, electricity outages, water supply issues, Wi-Fi connectivity problems, and plumbing leaks.
+This platform enables students , faculty, and staff to report problems such as AC malfunctions, electricity outages, water supply issues, Wi-Fi connectivity problems, and plumbing leaks.
 The system ensures that these complaints are managed and addressed promptly to maintain a smooth campus experience.

 ## Features